substrait-io/bft/supplemental/arithmetic/acosh.md

 ### Output Range

-The acosh function has an output range of [0, Infinity], where it results to 0 at 1.
+The acosh function has an output range of [0, Infinity], and it results to 0 at 1.

 ## Properties